Spectroscopy

 The three regimes of an energy loss spectrum.

 A typical energy loss spectrum includes several regions.
-The first peak, the most intense for a very thin specimen, occurs at 0 eV loss (equal to the primary beam energy) and is therefore called the zero-loss peak (ZLP).
-It represents electrons that do not undergo inelastic scattering, but may be scattered elastically or with an energy loss too small to measure.
+The first peak, the most intense for a very thin specimen, occurs at 0 eV loss (equal to the primary beam energy) and is called the zero-loss peak (ZLP).
+It represents electrons that do not undergo inelastic scattering but may be scattered elastically or with an energy loss too small to measure.
 The ZLP width mainly reflects the energy distribution of the electron source.
-It is typically 0.2 – 2.0 eV, but may be as narrow as 10 meV or lower in a monochromated electron source.
+It is typically 0.2 – 2.0 eV but may be as narrow as 10 meV or lower in a monochromated electron source.

 ZLP and low-loss signal scattering distribution obtained via Fourier-Ratio deconvolution.